Frequently Asked Questions

 How do I get feedback on my bachelor’s or master’s thesis?

-During the next few weeks we will only supervise bachelor’s theses or master’s theses via phone or e-mail.
+During the next few weeks we will increasingly supervise bachelor’s theses or master’s theses via phone or e-mail.
 Please contact your supervisor and check your e-mails regularly.

 Can I meet with the members of my project group?

-Unfortunately not at our campuses.
 We recommend that you hold your project meetings online or by telephone if possible.
-We are currently unable to provide you with rooms at our campuses.
+If not otherwise possible, access to the study centres is only possible in compliance with the 2,5G rule.

 Can I continue my semester abroad or internship abroad?